-I was initially trained in philosophy at Selwyn College, Cambridge and in politics at Balliol College, Oxford, and after spells teaching at the Universities of Lancaster and East Anglia, I was appointed to an Official Fellowship at Nuffield College in 1979.
-I am affiliated to the University’s Department of Politics and International Relations, and to the Faculty of Philosophy, and between 2012-2014 I was on partial secondment to the Blavatnik School of Government to co-ordinate the Foundations component of the Master of Public Policy course.
+David Miller was initially trained in philosophy at Selwyn College, Cambridge, and in politics at Balliol College, Oxford.
+After teaching at the Universities of Lancaster and East Anglia, he was appointed to an Official Fellowship at Nuffield College in 1979.
+He is affiliated with the University’s Department of Politics and International Relations, as well as the Faculty of Philosophy.
+Between 2012-2014, he was partially seconded to the Blavatnik School of Government to coordinate the Foundations component of the Master of Public Policy course.

-What is perhaps most distinctive about my work is its use of evidence from the social sciences to inform debates in political philosophy.
-My longest standing interest is in the idea of justice, originally social justice but now also global justice.
-I have published three books about this: Social Justice (Clarendon Press, 1976), Principles of Social Justice (Harvard University Press, 1999) and most recently a collection of essays, Justice for Earthlings (Cambridge University Press, 2013).
-During the 1980s I worked on the idea of market socialism and published a book defending that system, Market, State, and Community (Clarendon Press, 1989).
-This led me to ask questions about the kind of political community within which policies of social justice could be pursued, leading to a sustained engagement with ideas of nationality and citizenship, including On Nationality (Clarendon Press, 1995) and Citizenship and National Identity (Polity Press, 2000).
-In the 2000s I have combined work on national issues with work on global issues.
-My work on global justice was published as National Responsibility and Global Justice (2007).
-More recently I have worked on issues connected to immigration, publishing Strangers in Our Midst: the political philosophy of immigration in 2016, and an edited collection with Christine Straehle on The Political Philosophy of Refuge in 2020.
-I have also continued to write about national identity, territory and self-determination: for a full listing of my book and article publications, please click on my c.v. link to the right.
+What is perhaps most distinctive about his work is its use of evidence from the social sciences to inform debates in political philosophy.
+His longest-standing interest is in the idea of justice, originally social justice but now also global justice.
+He has published three books about this: Social Justice (Clarendon Press, 1976), Principles of Social Justice (Harvard University Press, 1999), and most recently a collection of essays, Justice for Earthlings (Cambridge University Press, 2013).
+During the 1980s, he worked on the idea of market socialism and published a book defending that system, Market, State, and Community (Clarendon Press, 1989).
+This led him to ask questions about the kind of political community within which policies of social justice could be pursued, leading to a sustained engagement with ideas of nationality and citizenship, including On Nationality (Clarendon Press, 1995) and Citizenship and National Identity (Polity Press, 2000).
+In the 2000s, he combined work on national issues with work on global issues.
+His work on global justice was published as National Responsibility and Global Justice (2007).
+More recently, he has worked on issues connected to immigration, publishing Strangers in Our Midst: the political philosophy of immigration in 2016, and an edited collection with Christine Straehle on The Political Philosophy of Refuge in 2020.
+He has also continued to write about national identity, territory, and self-determination.

-I live in Oxford close to the college, and have three young adult children, plus two small grandsons.
-Apart from these, my greatest loves are classical music, walking in mountains or by the sea, and watching England win at rugby football.
+David lives in Oxford close to the college and has three young adult children, plus two small grandsons.
+Apart from these, his greatest loves are classical music, walking in mountains or by the sea, and watching England win at rugby football.